acetinkaya/C-Programlama-Rehberi/README.md

 The above information, images, and code examples are shared as open-source content on GitHub under the "acetinkaya" account.

 Project Status: The relevant posts and software codes written in the Python programming language will be updated as new versions are released.
+You can support my work by giving a star to the repository on GitHub.
+Knowledge grows and develops as it is shared.